CJOlsen/perfect-meal-win/README.txt

 IMPORTANT NOTE (Windows users only):

-In order to preserve the GNU GPLv3 license while respecting all other copyrights it isn't at this time feasible to include all needed Microsoft files for this program to run on Windows machines.
 You may need to visit

 http://www.microsoft.com/en-us/download/details.aspx?id=29

 and download/install the Microsoft Visual C++ 2008 Redistributable Package.
-When running on Windows this program uses some of the underlying Microsoft files that are under strict and restrictive licenses.
-I apologize for the inconvenience.
+When running on Windows this program uses some of the underlying Microsoft files available in that package.
+(But there's a very good chance they're already installed in your system.)

 About:

-This is a technology preview of Perfect Meal, a program that allows you to build meals and shows you the nutritional profiles of them.
+This is a pre-release of Perfect Meal, a program that allows you to build meals and shows you the nutritional profiles of them.
 Special thanks to Ashley Williams for packaging the USDA database in a JSON format (http://ashleyw.co.uk/project/food-nutrient-database) and to the USDA.
 You can also view the USDA version of the database here: http://ndb.nal.usda.gov/

+The search algorithms are currently in need of tuning.
+(Some of them have taken a particular liking to entire turkeys.....
+There have been slightly better algorithms that didn't survive some of the structural changes of the program.)

 How to run:

 One the lower right side of the https://github.com/cjolsen/perfect-meal-win/ page there is s 'Download Zip' button, it will download the whole thing.
-After download and unzip, there is a file called perfectmeal_gui.exe in the dist folder, this should "just work".
-If it doesn't it should generate an error log of why it didn't and if you could send that my way it would be appreciated.
+After download and unzip, there is a file called perfectmeal_gui.exe in the "dist" folder, this should open the program.
+If it doesn't it should generate an error log of why it didn't and if you could send that my way it would be appreciated, but it isn't expected that you do so.

-Windows Versions Specific:

-There are a few .dll files necessary for the program to run that are proprietary and I'm in the process of figuring out how to either distribute the program with them or include a link to get them.
-This issue prevents distribution under a free and open license until I can be sure all copyrights are being respected.
-Luckily there are no such issues affecting the GNU/Linux version of this program so it remains under the GPLv3, https://github.com/cjolsen/perfect-meal

-Problems:

-several.
+GNU/Linux users:

+Visit https://github.com/CJOlsen/perfect-meal for the current GNU/Linux version, it's also the main development repository which tends to be ahead of this one.